tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

   <img src="{{ site.url }}/img/pitl05/dimension-2-dimensional.svg" />
 </figure>

 It appears playing more frequently leads to more erratic scores.
 However there may be a third variable in play -- coffee.
 We can add further variables to the sub-lists as the data grows more *multivariate*, much like adding a column to a spreadsheet.
-In this case, the third value in each list indicates the number of coffees drunk before each Tetris session (always 1 or 2).
+A third value has been added to each sublist to indicate the number of coffees drunk before each Tetris session (always 1 or 2).

 {% highlight py %}
 scores = [